Devin Talbott

-Biography
+Early life

 Talbott grew up in Washington D.C. and attended Amherst College, where he was a four-year varsity soccer player.
 He also earned JD and MBA degrees from Georgetown University.

+Career

 Talbott began his investment banking career at Lazard and then worked for former Defense Secretary William Cohen's merchant bank, TCG Financial Partners.
 After that, Talbott became a vice president of investment firm D.E.
-Shaw before branching out to found Enlightenment Capital, an aerospace, defense & government focused private investment firm, in 2012.
-Since its founding, Enlightenment Capital has raised four funds.
+Shaw & Co. before branching out to found Enlightenment Capital, an aerospace, defense & government focused private investment firm, in 2012.

+Since its founding, Enlightenment Capital has raised five funds.
 Talbott also co-founded Generation Engage, a non-profit focused on engaging young voters in politics and civics, with his brother Adrian and Jay Rockefeller's son Justin.

-Talbott was recognized in M&A Advisor’s ‘’40 Under 40,” as an emerging leader in the financing industry before the age of 40.
-He was also named by Washingtonian magazine as one of Washington’s Top Tech Leaders.
+Other positions

-Talbott served as a term member of the Council of Foreign Relations, a former advisory board member of the Aspen Security Forum, and currently sits on the board of the non-profit DC Scores, a non-profit that utilizes soccer, poetry, and service learning to support middle schoolers in at-risk neighborhoods.
-Talbott and DC United coach and former player Ben Olsen lead DC Score’s annual fundraiser, One Night One Goal.
+Talbott served as a term member of the Council of Foreign Relations and is a former advisory board member of the Aspen Security Forum.

-Talbott was a part owner of the Washington Spirit of the NWSL in 2021 when the club won its first league championship.
-He is currently a part owner of DC United of Major League Soccer.
+Talbott was a part owner of the Washington Spirit of the National Women's Soccer League in 2021 when the club won its first league championship.

+As of June 2022, he is a part owner of DC United of Major League Soccer.
+In May of 2024, Talbott became a founding member of the ownership group of DC Power FC of the USL Super League.

+Recognition

+Talbott was recognized in M&A Advisor’s "40 Under 40," as an emerging leader in the financing industry before the age of 40.
+He was named by Washingtonian magazine as one of Washington’s Top Tech Leaders and to Washington Business Journal's Power 100.